“who is a PhD candidate at University College London”

-* 4D Touch Project was first proposed by the principal investigator, Youngjun Cho, promoted to global companies including Google, BMW, Porsche**, Bentley, Volkswagen, Jaguar, Mercedes-benz and so on.
-Especially, outcomes of the 4D Touch project were exhibited and demonstrated at prestigious venues such as Google Tech.
-Show 2014, CES (Consumer Electronics Show) 2014, 2015.
+* 4D Touch Project (PI: Youngjun Cho) had been promoted to global companies including Google, BMW, Porsche**, Bentley, Volkswagen, Jaguar, Mercedes-benz and so on.
+Outcomes of the project were exhibited and demonstrated at prestigious venues such as Google-LG Tech Show 2014***, CES (Consumer Electronics Show) 2014, 2015.

 ** One of commercialised products he has contributed to: Porsche Panamera – Proximity Touch for 12.3inch-unit display

 *** “4D Augmented Touch”, Youngjun Cho (PI), Google-LG Tech Show 2014